Engineering manager responsibilities: What you need to know

 Meetings

 If you’re an engineering manager, chances are you have a meeting due as you’re reading this.
-Because you’re the direct link between your team, other teams, and relevant stakeholders, expect a number of meetings throughout your day.
+Because you’re the direct link between your team, other teams, and relevant stakeholders, expect many meetings throughout your day.

 More often than not, you’ll have to work with other team leaders to brainstorm ideas, create roadmaps, and set priorities.

-It’s also your duty to keep everyone in the loop, including the managers and executives to whom you report to.
-Making sure that you are prepared for these meetings with data and insights on budgeting, benchmarking and resource allocation is important.
+You also have to keep everyone in the loop, including the managers and executives to whom you report.
+Making sure that you are prepared for these meetings with data and insights on budgeting, benchmarking, and resource allocation is important.

 Hiring

 With great powers comes a wide set of responsibilities!
 And recruiting new talent is one of them.
-As an engineering manager, it's important that you take the time to fight the right engineers that will do the job and fit with the team.
+As an engineering manager, you must take the time to fight for the right engineers who will do the job and fit with the team.

 You can be involved across different parts of the hiring process — be it preparing the job description, evaluating the assignment, or conducting a technical interview with the candidate.
 Either way, you play an important part in deciding if an applicant is suitable for the role.

-We will discuss these in more details in a separate post, but here are a few examples of software engineering best practices
+We will discuss these in more detail in a separate post, but here are a few examples of software engineering best practices

 • Encourage smaller changes to the code in the form of Pull requests.
 This leads to faster code reviews (leading to faster delivery velocity)